gaby/magika/python/README.md

 If you want to test out the latest release candidate, you can install it with `pip install --pre magika`.

+Magika no longer depends on NumPy; inference is driven through pure-Python buffers, keeping installs lightweight and avoiding platform-specific wheels.

 ## Using Magika as a command-line tool

 > Beginning with version `0.6.0`, the magika Python package includes a pre-compiled Rust-based command-line tool, replacing the previous Python version.
 This binary is distributed as platform-specific wheels for most common architectures.
 For unsupported platforms, a pure-Python wheel is also available, providing the legacy Python client as a fallback.